ogandril/cardamom/README.md

 An example is `tests/Network4` which corresponds to one of the networks used in [[2](#Ventre2023)].

+## To execute CARDAMOM on a distant server
+See https://github.com/ogandril/Launching_Cardamom for redy to use scripts.

 ## Before using CARDAMOM

 Prior to analyzing an experimental scRNA-seq data with CARDAMOM, we recommend that you perform the following steps: